brennacclark/whale-wire/Readme.md

 - If it loads for a little bit then shows back up again, click on it again Enter the desired settings (can be changed later) then click "SAVE SETTINGS".

-### Once setup shows "Vector setup is complete!", you are done!
-Your bot should now be fully authenticated and set up!
+### Your bot should now be fully authenticated and set up!

 ![Vector Wire-Prod Setup Complete](https://github.com/brennacclark/whale-wire/blob/main/assets/vectorSetupComplete.png)